vinhnguyen82/jekyll-now/_posts/2016-10-22-Nineth-week.md

 ---
 layout: post
-title: Nineth week with Software Engineering
+title: Ninth week with Software Engineering
 ---

 <b>What did you do this past week?</b><br>